 I am not sure if Nikon has reached the limit of the 16.2 MP sensor, because one thing is clear from the above comparisons – when looking at the RAW output, the Nikon D4s does not seem to deliver significantly improved noise performance over the D4.
 What I see above in some situations is a difference of under 1/3 of a stop, maybe not even that.
 Nikon said that it raised the base ISO from 100-12800 to 100-25600, but I just cannot spot much difference between the two even at ISO 25600.
 What we are seeing here, is similar to what we had seen before with the D4 vs D3s – only minor differences.
 Interestingly, it has been 5 years since the D3s came out, and aside from the change in resolution, high ISO performance has pretty much remained the same.

 Also, please note that such comparisons in a controlled environment only tell one side of the story.
 As Brad Hill and others have pointed out in the comments section below, results might vary in outdoor conditions.
 Brad reported an improvement of about 2/3 of a stop, perhaps even more in some conditions.
 We will continue our tests with the D4s and if we find differences when shooting in outdoor conditions, we will report them as soon as possible.
 Lastly, please do keep in mind that a camera represents much more than just high ISO performance.
 The D4s is Nikon’s flagship camera and has many great features to make it an attractive choice for many working professionals and enthusiasts.
-An in-depth review of the D4s will be posted soon, where we will go over those differences.
+An in-depth review of the D4s has been posted, where we go over those differences.

 If you want to see feature differences between the new D4s and the D4, check out my earlier Nikon D4s vs D4 article.